 All research involving human subjects must be submitted for IRB approval.
+Click here and refer to Chart 1 to determine if your project is considered Human Subjects Research.
 The IRB requests that Principal Investigators (PIs) submit their protocols at least two weeks in advance of scheduled IRB meetings to give the committee enough time for proper review.
 Protocols submitted in less time may not be reviewed until the next scheduled meeting.
 Even for projects not requiring full committee review (including modifications or continuing reviews of existing protocols), investigators should allow two weeks for appropriate review.

 The extent of the review of the project will be based on the following criteria:

 The IRB will convene for meetings a minimum of six times a year.
 There shall be at least three convened meetings in the fall semester and three convened meetings in the spring semester.
 If a situation requiring a convened meeting arises, there is the possibility of the committee meeting during the summer.

 For ease of distribution, the IRB requests that all materials be submitted electronically to IRB@bowdoin.edu and that one hard copy of the project application with the investigator's and faculty sponsor's original signatures on the application shall be submitted to Jean Harrison, IRB Administrator, in Room 106 of the Edward Pols House.
 Projects expected to be exempt from IRB review may be submitted at any time.
 The IRB chair will review these in a timely manner and respond directly to the investigator with a determination of whether or not the project is exempt.

 Each research proposal submitted to the IRB shall consist of the following components: